langchain-ai/langchain/templates/rag-mongo/README.md

 # rag-mongo

-This package performs Retrieval-Augmented Generation (RAG) using MongoDB and OpenAI.
+This template performs RAG using MongoDB and OpenAI.

 ## Environment Setup

 The environment variables that need to be set are:

-* `MONGO_URI` - for connecting to MongoDB Atlas Vector Search
+Set the `MONGO_URI` for connecting to MongoDB Atlas Vector Search.

-* `OPENAI_API_KEY` - for accessing the OpenAI models
+Set the `OPENAI_API_KEY` environment variable to access the OpenAI models.

-You can set these variables in `chain.py`.

 ## Usage